Ryan4412/COSC_432_BERT_Classifier/README.md

 this video is a helpful guide to follow to get started with Miniconda.
 Once you have created a conda enviormnet like how the video shows, you can move on to the next step.

 **Step 2: Installing python and pip**
-You will need to have Python and pip installed on your device in order to get the python packages required to run the program. pip the package manager for python.
+You will need to have Python and pip installed on your device in order to get the python packages required to run the program. pip is the package manager for python.
 If you have ever used Javascript and used npm this should be a familiar concept for you.
 https://www.python.org/downloads/
 Use this link to get python on your device.
 https://pip.pypa.io/en/stable/installation/